The Singleton

 ---

 > *Drawing pinned to the refrigerator, dated by a five-year-old's hand:* > Crayon.
 Blue, gray.
 A tall hunched figure on a dark rectangle.
-Behind the figure, a vertical line — tower, needle, or landmark. > *"Where did you see this, bud."* > *"In my head."* > *"Where in your head."* > *"I don't know.
+Behind the figure, a single vertical line — tower, needle, or landmark. > *"Where did you see this, bug."* > *"In my head."* > *"Where in your head."* > *"I don't know.
 It's cold in there."*